Join classic wooden windjammer Florette for a Caribbean sailing adventure from the island of St Martin to Guadeloupe.

 To see where the ports are, along with your likely sailing area, please view the sail area & highlights.

-St Martin Esperance Airport (SFG) requires taking an 25 minute taxi ride to Marigot Bay.
+St Martin Esperance Airport (also known as Grand Case Airport) is 25 minute taxi ride to Marigot Bay.

 *As a former French colony you may find flights to/from Paris are shorter and with fewer stops.